 The BMW X1 feels like a quality product, is spacious for its size, comfortable and even fun to drive.
 But you need to pay for optional extras to get the best from it

-The X1 might be the smallest SUV in BMW’s line-up but you’ll find its interior is pretty spacious with back seats that can happily seat tall adults and a boot that is spacious, easy to load and packed with handy features.
+The X1 might be the smallest in the BMW SUV line-up but you’ll find its interior is pretty spacious with back seats that can happily seat tall adults and a boot that is spacious, easy to load and packed with handy features.

-All versions come with sat-nav that’s operated via a 6.5-inch screen – but you’re better off upgrading to the nicer-looking 8.8-inch BMW Navigation Plus system.
-It comes as part of a £1,370 pack that also includes a head-up display that projects important info – such as speed – onto the windscreen.
+Every BMW X1 comes with sat-nav that’s operated via a 6.5-inch screen – but you’re better off upgrading to the nicer-looking 8.8-inch BMW Navigation Plus system.
+It comes as part of a equipment pack that also includes a head-up display that projects important info – such as speed – onto the windscreen.